 The client is responsible for updating all mirrored copies of the layout segments that it is given in the layout.
-If all but one copy is updated successfully and the last one provides an error, then the client needs to return the layout to the metadata server with an error indicating that the update failed to that storage device.
+A single failed update is sufficient to fail the entire operation.
+I.e., if all but one copy is updated successfully and the last one provides an error, then the client needs to return the layout to the metadata server with an error indicating that the update failed to that storage device.
+If the client is updating the mirrors serially, then it SHOULD stop at the first error encountered and report that to the metadata server.
+If the client is updating the mirrors in parallel, then it SHOULD wait until all storage devices respond such that it can report all errors encountered during the update.